Madhesh-GitHub/FoodRecipeFinder/readme.md

+# FoodRecipeFinder
-It is a react app to find food recipes with its ingredients.
+## - It is a react app to find food recipes with its ingredients.